autonome/singular/README.md

 ## Current status

 - DANGEROUS, no audits and missing all of the security UX of a full browser
-- Only tested on macOS
+- Developed and tested on macOS, with some testing on Linux but not much yet

 ## TODO